giuliadev95/giuliadev95/README.md

 I'm a dedicated front-end developer with less than a year of experience, passionate about crafting user-centric and visually engaging websites.
 My expertise lies in leveraging JavaScript, React, and Next.js to deliver high-quality web solutions.

 - ✨ Skilled in building: Blogs, Landing Pages, and Online Portfolios.
+- 🐲 Currently learning MySQL.
-- 🐲 Currently advancing my knowledge of React and exploring the back-end to enhance my full-stack capabilities.
+- ✈️ Maintaining, refactoring and updating my personal blog to enhance my full-stack capabilities.
 - 🤝 Open to collaborating on innovative projects and eager to expand my skillset with new technologies.